profgyuri/Listen2MeRefined/README.md

  - Exstensible .wav files are skipped both in analyzing, or if already analyzed, then from playing
  - Removing a music folder does not remove the songs it containes from the database
  - Removing the currently playing song from the playlist is not refreshing the index, resulting in skipping 1 song
- - If you click on the play button before the first song has loaded, the app will crash